-Chinese doctor Li Wenliang, the first to warn about coronavirus, dies
+Whistleblower doctor reported in critical condition in China

 Li confirmed on his Weibo account on Saturday that he had been officially diagnosed with the virus.

-The death was also confirmed by the World Health Organisation, who tweeted that they were "deeply saddened" by his passing.

-- Additional reporting, Washington Post
+- Additional reporting, Washington Post, AP